joshuayuen99/TundraBot/README.md

 # Using the Bot

+If you'd like to just use my bot on your server without setting anything up yourself locally, invite my bot to your Discord server [here](https://discord.com/api/oauth2/authorize?client_id=647196546492006423&permissions=309587062&scope=bot)!

 ## Setting Up the Bot

 To start using the bot, you will first need to generate a Discord API token.